greenhost/edx-platform/README.rst

 Documentation
 -------------

-Developer documentation can be found in the local `docs directory`_.
+Documentation details can be found in the `docs index.rst`_.

+.. _docs index.rst: docs/index.rst

 Getting Help
 ------------